-A taxpayer who requests the application of § 7805(b) in a separate letter ruling request has the right to a conference in the national office as explained in sections 11.02, 11.04, and 11.05 of this revenue procedure.
-If the request is made initially as part of a pending letter ruling request or is made before the conference of right is held on the substantive issues, the § 7805(b) issue will be discussed at the taxpayer's one conference of right as explained in section 11.02 of this revenue procedure.
-If the request for the application of § 7805(b) relief is made as part of a pending letter ruling request after a conference has been held on the substantive issue and the Service determines that there is justification for having delayed the request, the taxpayer is entitled to one conference of right concerning the application of § 7805(b), with the conference limited to discussion of this issue only.

-.01 A determination letter issued by a director has the same effect as a letter ruling issued to a taxpayer under section 12 of this revenue procedure.

-If a director proposes to reach a conclusion contrary to that expressed in a determination letter, he or she need not refer the matter to the national office as is required for a letter ruling found to be in error.
-However, the director must refer the matter to the national office if the director desires to have the revocation or modification of the determination letter limited under § 7805(b).

-Taxpayer may request that retroactive effect of revocation or modification be limited .02 Under § 7805(b), the Service may prescribe any extent to which a revocation or modification of a determination letter will be applied without retroactive effect.
-However, a director does not have authority under § 7805(b) to limit the revocation or modification of the determination letter.
-Therefore, if a director proposes to revoke or modify a determination letter, the taxpayer may request limitation of the retroactive effect of the revocation or modification by asking the director who issued the determination letter to seek technical advice from the national office.
-See section 18.03 of Rev. Proc.
-2001-2.
-Format of request (1) Request for relief under § 7805(b) must be made in required format.
-A taxpayer's request to limit the retroactive effect of the revocation or modification of the determination letter must be in the form of, and meet the general requirements for, a technical advice request.
-See section 18.03 of Rev. Proc.
-2001-2.
-The request must also- (a) state that it is being made under § 7805(b); (b) state the relief sought; (c) explain the reasons and arguments in support of the relief sought (including a discussion of the five items listed in section 12.05 of this revenue procedure and any other factors as they relate to the taxpayer's particular situation); and (d) include any documents bearing on the request.
-Request for conference (2) Taxpayer may request a conference on application of § 7805(b).
-When technical advice is requested regarding the application of § 7805(b), the taxpayer has the right to a conference in the national office to the same extent as does any taxpayer who is the subject of a technical advice request.
-See sections 13 and 18.04 of Rev. Proc.
-2001-2.
+When technical advice is requested regarding the application of § 7805(b), the taxpayer has the right to a conference with the national office to the same extent as does any taxpayer who is the subject of a technical advice request.
+See sections 18.07 and 24.04 of Rev. Proc.
+2003-2.

 SECTION 14.
 UNDER WHAT CIRCUMSTANCES ARE MATTERS REFERRED BETWEEN A FIELD OFFICE AND THE NATIONAL OFFICE?

-Requests for determination letters .01 Requests for determination letters received by directors that, under the provisions of this revenue procedure, may not be issued by a field office, will be forwarded to the national office for reply.
+Requests for determination letters

+.01 Requests for determination letters received by directors that, under the provisions of this revenue procedure, may not be issued by a field office, will be forwarded to the national office for reply.
 The field office will notify the taxpayer that the matter has been referred.

 Directors will also refer to the national office any request for a determination letter that in their judgment should have the attention of the national office.

+No-rule areas

-No-rule areas .02 If the request involves an issue on which the Service will not issue a letter ruling or determination letter, the request will not be forwarded to the national office.
+.02 If the request involves an issue on which the Service will not issue a letter ruling or determination letter, the request will not be forwarded to the national office.
 The field office will notify the taxpayer that the Service will not issue a letter ruling or a determination letter on the issue.
-See section 7 of this revenue procedure for a description of norrule areas.
-Requests for letter rulings .03 Requests for letter rulings received by the national office that, under section 5 of this revenue procedure, may not be acted upon by the national office will be forwarded to the field office that has examination jurisdiction over the taxpayer's return.
+See section 7 of this revenue procedure for a description of no-rule areas.

+Requests for letter rulings

+.03 Requests for letter rulings received by the national office that, under section 5 of this revenue procedure, may not be acted upon by the national office will be forwarded to the field office that has examination jurisdiction over the taxpayer's return.
 The taxpayer will be notified of this action.
 If the request is on an issue or in an area of the type discussed in section 7 of this revenue procedure and the Service decides not to issue a letter ruling or an information letter, the national office will notify the taxpayer and will then forward the request to the appropriate field office for association with the related return.